 Liposuction as a technique has been around for almost three decades.
 During that time, many techniques have been changed and improved.
 One of the most important changes in the history of liposuction was contributed by dermatologist, Dr. Jeffrey Klein in 1985.
 At that time, he unveiled what has become commonly known as “tumescent anesthesia”.

-In tumescent anesthesia, fluids are infiltrated directly into the areas to be treated.
+In tumescent anesthesia, fluids are infiltrated directly into the areas to be treated, like abdomen, chin or thighs.
 The fluids are made up of a saline solution, lidocaine (a local anesthetic that you have probably heard most often associated with dentists), and epinephrine (which makes blood vessels tighten up).
 This solution “plumps” up the treatment area, making it easier to remove unwanted fat while greatly minimizing blood loss.
 In addition, by injecting the solution directly into the treatment site, the technique eliminated the need for general anesthesia and sedatives, eliminating all the risks associated with it.
 Tumescent liposuction is, by far, the safest method of liposuction available today.
 Nevertheless, many physicians still take patients to the operating room to do procedures on under general anesthesia.
 Most of the time, this is simply because that physician was not adequately trained in the tumescent technique and does not know how to make the procedure comfortable for the awake patient.